 Joseph parrish

-Joseph is based in West New York, New Jersey
+Joseph is based in New York City

 Personal